Vernon O. Johnson: Two-year journey opens Trans-Siberian Railway to tourists

 From Rome they went to France, Belgium, Netherlands, Germany, Denmark, Sweden, Finland, Russia, Siberia, and Japan detailed in the book Home is Where the Bus Is, written by his wife, Anne Beckwith Johnson.

 From April 1960 until April 1961 Johnson appealed to every Russian embassy he visited for a two-month visa into Russia plus permission to cross Siberia.
 There was no road network across Siberia and the Trans-Siberian Railway had been closed to tourists since 1917.
 Rejected on both counts, he was offered a standard two-week visa to visit Leningrad (Now St. Petersburg) and Moscow.
 In May 1960, shortly before a US-USSR summit planned in Paris, the American U2 spy plane was shot down over Russia, adding tension to relations.
 In late April 1961, after multiple letters and visits to the Soviet Embassy in Stockholm, Russian authorities relented on visa length and issued visas to camp for two months.
 Once in Moscow, frequent visits to the authorities rejected any possibility of riding the Railway.

-Vernon O. Johnson speaking with Khrushchev at American Embassy Moscow, 4 July 1961.
-Ambassador Llewelleyn Thompson is between them; Russian interpreter with back to camera.
-(Johnson's daughter, Christie's blond hair visible on upper right.)

 On July 4, 1961, the day of the K19 Nuclear Submarine Accident, Johnson spoke again with Khrushchev at an event hosted by American Ambassador Llewellyn Thompson at the Ambassador's home in Moscow.
 Four days later, the Soviet Union charged Francis Gary Powers, whose U-2 spy plane was shot down over the USSR in May, with espionage.
 That week Johnson namedropped Khrushchev to authorities and successfully was issued a flat-car for the bus and tickets for 10 on the Railway.
 The only section they were not permitted to ride was the segment between Irkutsk and Khabarovsk for an undisclosed reason.
 A cargo plane carried them between those cities.
 From there they re-joined the train to Nahodka (Vladivostok was closed to travel until 1982.)

 From Siberia they went to Japan to visit Hiroshima 16 years after the atomic bomb was dropped.

 Three months later they arrived in San Francisco in November 1961, to front-page banner headlines in both the SF Chronicle and SF Examiner.
 Ninety miles from Santa Barbara the bus had to be towed to Santa Barbara.
 The trip was covered in newspapers and magazines worldwide.